tnc-ca-geo/animl-ml/classification/README.md

 - [animl-analytics](https://github.com/tnc-ca-geo/animl-ml) repo
 - and this ([animl-ml](https://github.com/tnc-ca-geo/animl-ml)) repo

-Next, navigate to `~/Cameratraps/` project root directory and run `conda env update -f environment-classifier.yml --prune` to build the `cameratraps-classifier` Conda environment, which is the primary one we'll be using for the rest of this workflow.
+Next, navigate to `~/Cameratraps/` project root directory and run `conda env update -f environment-classifier.yml --prune` to build the `cameratraps-classifier` Conda environment, which is the primary one we'll be using.

 Finally, activate the `cameratraps-classifier` env and install `azure-cosmos` dependency (it's required but seemed to be missing from the env):